YasmineBB/ceramics-studio-platform/README.md

 - Gitpod was the platform used to develop the project.
 - GitHub was used to build and host the repository, build the projects board and track issues.
 - Heroku was used to deploy the site.
+- [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
+- [drawio](https://app.diagrams.net/) was used to create the site maps.

 ### Languages Used